htc-ccis1301/fall-2016/src/morea/intro/read-web-basics.md

 {% gist mbMosman/5785c6e9534e956b79d7 basicHTML5.html %}

 <div class="well">
-Note that you can view and bookmark the above template on GitHub by clicking the link at the bottom of the <em>Gist</em>.
-(I suggest that if you do that you open it in a new tab or window.)
-When looking at it while logged into GitHub, <em>star</em> the gist to bookmark it or <em>fork</em> the gist if you want to be able to alter it.
+:dizzy: You can view and bookmark the above template gist on GitHub by clicking the link at the bottom of the <em>gist</em>.
+If you are logged into GitHub, <em>star</em> the gist to bookmark it or <em>fork</em> the gist if you want to copy it to your account.
 Gists are snippets of code you want to keep handy.
 You can create you own from the + button next to your profile in the upper right.
 </div>

 ### HTML Structure